-Where local laws or regulations prevent any Unit from applying the CBB FC regulatory requirements, or Senior Management wishes to exclude a requirement or deviate from a requirement in this FC Programme or supporting FC policies and standards, it must be submitted by the local CFCC in consultation with the GCOC and approved by the local Board Compliance / Audit Committee.
+Where local laws or regulations prevent any Unit from applying the Central Bank of Bahrain FC regulatory requirements, or Senior Management wishes to exclude a requirement or deviate from a requirement in this FC Programme or supporting FC Policies and Standards, it must be submitted by the local CFCC in consultation with the GCOC and approved by the local Board Audit Committee.

-Where local laws or regulations prevent any Unit from applying the CBB FC regulatory requirements, the Group MLRO, must inform the CBB in writing.
+Where local laws or regulations prevent any Unit from applying the Central Bank of Bahrain (CBB) FC regulatory requirements, the Group MLRO, must inform the CBB in writing.